Ruon Tongyik: International career

 After representing Australia at under-23 level, he was called up by the South Sudan national team in September 2019.

 Tongyik received his first selection for the Australian national team in May 2021.
 He made his international debut on 7 June 2021 in a World Cup Qualifier against Chinese Taipei.

+In August 2021, Tongyik was stood down from the Socceroos and deselected from the Olympics squad due to charges of sexual assault.
+He was found not guilty of all charges in March 2025.